Greek diacritics: Introduction of accents

 During the Hellenistic period (3rd century BC), Aristophanes of Byzantium introduced the breathings—marks of aspiration (the aspiration however being already noted on certain inscriptions, not by means of diacritics but by regular letters or modified letters)—and the accents, of which the use started to spread, to become standard in the Middle Ages.
 It was not until the 2nd century AD that accents and breathings appeared sporadically in papyri.
 The need for the diacritics arose from the gradual divergence between spelling and pronunciation.

 Uncial script

 The majuscule, i.e., a system where text is written entirely in capital letters, was used until the 8th century, when the minuscule polytonic supplanted it.

 Grave accent rule

-By the Byzantine period, the modern rule which turns an acute accent (oxeia) on the last syllable into a grave accent (bareia)—except before a punctuation sign or an enclitic—had been firmly established.
+By the Byzantine period, the modern rule that turns an acute accent (oxeia) on the last syllable into a grave accent (bareia)—except before a punctuation sign or an enclitic—had been firmly established.
 Certain authors have argued that the grave originally denoted the absence of accent; the modern rule is, in their view, a purely orthographic convention.
 Originally, certain proclitic words lost their accent before another word and received the grave, and later this was generalized to all words in the orthography.
 Others—drawing on, for instance, evidence from ancient Greek music—consider that the grave was "linguistically real" and expressed a word-final modification of the acute pitch.